Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 16 Februari 2026 18.50.47 UTC
+- WIB: Senin, 16 Februari 2026 20.35.04 UTC
-- WITA: Senin, 16 Februari 2026 19.50.47 UTC
+- WITA: Senin, 16 Februari 2026 21.35.04 UTC
-- WIT: Senin, 16 Februari 2026 20.50.47 UTC
+- WIT: Senin, 16 Februari 2026 22.35.04 UTC

 Kutipan Inspiratif:
-"Success is no accident.
-It is hard work, perseverance, learning, studying, sacrifice and most of all, love of what you are doing or learning to do."
+"Not all of us can do great things.
+But we can do small things with great love."

-Kategori: success
+Kategori: inspirational